 “No, it’s not stinky at all.
 If it is, I give you a free cup.
-But if not, you have to pay for 10 cups”, Mr Hoa – owner of café Giang replied confidently.
+But if not, you have to pay for 10 cups”, Mr Hoa – the owner of café Giang replied confidently.

-Then, the foreign guest took a sip with a suspicion.
+Then, the foreign guest took a sip with suspicion.
 However, one second later, he drank all and confessed: “I’m wrong and I will pay 10 times the price”.
 Of course, he just needed to pay the price for one cup, because the real value of Vietnamese egg coffee is not on commercial one, it’s your satisfaction.

 If you are planning your Vietnam tours 2019, it is recommended that you should spend at least one day for Hanoi city tour.
 Here are some suggestions for Vietnam tour packages offering Vietnamese egg coffee for your reference: